joxborrow/practical_application_2/README.md

 - Model year is the primary driver of used car prices
 - Odometer and title status also serve as predictors of used car prices

+See the full report in the markdown notebook!

 > :smile: Interesting Note
 >